 One of the first areas to be rebuilt after World War II, Kokusai Street was hailed as the "Miracle Mile" for its great shops, restaurants and bars.
 Many hotels can be found along this 1.6-kilometer stretch as well, and you'll find tourists and locals alike looking for the latest trends and fashions in the boutiques.
 Some notable souvenirs include bottles of star-shaped sand, or snakes steeped in jars of awamori (Okinawan sake).
 The summer festival also takes place on this road.

 Okinawa is an important prefecture that is located to the South of Japan.
-It features several islands, towns, villages ans cities like Okinawa, Miyako Islands, Nakijin (Nachijin), Yonaguni (Yunaguni) and so forth.
-Okinawa offers multitude of activities, events and touring spots to visitors and accommodates everything from a short weekend getaways to a full-fledged vacation.
+It features several islands, towns, villages and cities like Okinawa, Miyako Islands, Nakijin (Nachijin), Yonaguni (Yunaguni) and so forth.
+Okinawa offers a multitude of activities, events and touring spots to visitors and accommodates everything from short weekend getaways to a full-fledged vacation.